How to Live with Intention and Build a Lasting Legacy

 • Am I building a life I won’t regret later?

-Intentional living looks different in every season.
-For some, it might mean:
+Intentional living will look different in every season.

 • Creating a budget for the first time to steward resources wisely